 LM Village, Greece

-The community here is so isolated they have very little support and opportunities.
+The community here was so isolated they had very little support and opportunities.

 In 2016, when Greece was looking for sites to settle refugees trapped there, the local Syrian-born mayor offered a derelict holiday resort about 5 miles north of the port of Kyllini.
 While it is right on the beach with palm trees, holiday homes and some leisure facilities it had fallen into severe disrepair.
-The conditions were poor and 2 years later, it is still very run-down.
+The conditions were poor and even well after people had arrived, it was still very run-down.

-The main difficulty facing the 250-300 Syrians living on this small camp is the distance from any key services.
-As a result, there is very little support from other agencies, there are no local shops so difficult and costly for them to get supplies, very expensive for them to and its isolation adds to their sense of abandonment.
+The main difficulty facing the 250-300 Syrians living on this small camp was the distance from any key services.
+As a result, there was very little support from other agencies, there were no local shops so difficult and costly for them to get supplies, very expensive for them to travel and its isolation added to their sense of abandonment.

-Just 2 weeks after visiting LM Village in April 2017, we set up a mini-market there.
+Just 2 weeks after visiting LM Village, we set up a mini-market there.

 Our shop stocked fruit, vegetables and Syrian staples so that all the families on the camp could choose what they need, right on their doorstep.
 Not only that, we bought everything locally so we could also support Greece.
 Here is our grocer with co-ordinator Sue.

-It was clear how our free mini-market helped: it takes an hour to walk to the nearest shop.
+It was clear how our free mini-market helped: it took an hour to walk to the nearest shop.
 It is expensive with very little choice.
 Then there is the walk back with all the supplies.

-We also fund important celebrations, for example by buying great food and supplies for Eid.
+We also funded important celebrations, for example by buying great food and supplies for Eid.
 People need a taste of home and the opportunity to have a bit of normality.

 This video shows what volunteering was like in November 2017.